aosaau/APOMPR/INTELLIGENCE_ARCHITECTURE.md

 # OPN™ Global Intelligence Architecture

 ## The Geological Moat
-The true defensibility of the Opal Provenance Network (OPN™) is not built on blockchain—it is built on **trust, standardization, geological intelligence, historical permanence, and network effects**.
+The true defensibility of the Opal Provenance Network (OPN™) is not built on blockchain—it is built on **trust, standardization, ggeological intelligence, historical permanence, and network effects**.
 By establishing absolute clarity in a fractured market, OPN becomes the de facto layer of truth for geological rarity.
 The following outlines the roadmap and infrastructure for the future intelligence layer.

 ---